Sinkinson/launchschool/README.md

 ## About ##

-This repo contains all the coursework for launchschool.
+This repo contains all the lessons and exercises for launchschool.

 ## RB 101-109 ##